wware/rpi-shutdown/README.md

 remains on for some multiple of the RC time constant (100 uF * 500K = 50 secs), and you end up with about two minutes to get the Raspberry Pi to shutdown.

-*I discovered a failure mode of this circuit, which is that if you slowly lower the wall wart voltage, for instance by unplugging the wall wart from the wall so that its output voltage descends slowly, you get a loss of power to the RPi because the battery power does not turn on soon enough.
-So you want to make sure that you are ending the wall wart power abruptly.*

 The active-low shutdown signal should be wired to a GPIO, which should poll it about once per second.
 You'll need a script on the RPi that watches this GPIO and forces a shutdown when it goes low.
 I've connected the shutdown warning to